 Skylights come in two types; Fixed and Venting.

 VELUX Fixed Skylight VELUX Venting Skylight

-There is absolutely no truth in the misconception that one type leaks more than the other.
+There is absolutely no foundation for the misconception that one type leaks more than the other.
 In fact VELUX skylights, properly installed, do not leak and VELUX backs that up with its 10 year "No Leak" promise.
 We often tell our customers "Skylights don't leak, installations do", which is why VELUX developed the Five-Star Certification...to make certain customers can find a company that installs skylights properly.
-Houseworks Daylighting Solutions is a Five-Star Certified company.
+Houseworks Daylighting Solutions is one of the oldest and most experienced Five-Star Certified companies in the country.